Personal Finance in Canada Checklist: How To Manage Your Personal Finances

 It’s essential to focus on the present when managing your money, especially if you have debts on top of your mortgage.
 However, it’s also beneficial to plan for the future.
 Retirement may seem like it’s a long way off, but it’s never too soon to start putting money aside.

 The more you can save for your retirement, the lower the risk of financial pressures once you stop working.
-One of the best ways to save in Canada is to use a registered retirement savings plan (RRSP).
+One of the best ways to save is to use a registered retirement savings plan (RRSP).

 An RRSP is essentially a financial agreement with the government.
 If you register and start paying into your plan, the government will allow you to deduct your contribution from your taxable income and save tax-free.